What Makes a Mesothelioma Doctor?

 Dr. Anne Tsao is the director of the MD Anderson Cancer Center at the University of Texas.
-Tsao specializes in treating mesothelioma and other thoracic cancers and is board certified in medical oncology and internal medicine.
+Tsao specializes in treating mesothelioma and other thoracic cancers and is board-certified in medical oncology and internal medicine.

 Hedy Kindler, MD

 Dr. Hedy Lee Kindler is a Professor of Medicine, Medical Director, and Gastrointestinal Oncology Director of the Mesothelioma Program at the University of Chicago.
 As a mesothelioma specialist, Dr. Kindler focuses her research on the investigation of new treatment options for cancer patients.
-Kindler has been published in numerous journals, peer review articles, and books.
+Kindler has been published in numerous journals, peer-reviewed articles, and books.